csfeeser/Python/challenges/FOR LOOP DICTIONARY- fruit companies.md

 ### Function 3

-• Ask a user to choose a company (Zesty, Ripe.ly, FruitBee, or JuiceGrove)... but DO NOT return "Chad F." He got fired this morning.
+• Ask a user to choose a company (Zesty, Ripe.ly, FruitBee, or JuiceGrove) and return the employees... but DO NOT return "Chad F." He got fired this morning.